jameslinejeudy/relational/README.md

 In-Memory Database with Transaction Support
 This project implements an in-memory key-value database with transaction support in C++.
-It allows users to perform operations like beginning a transaction, putting values, getting values, committing changes, and rolling back transactions.

-Table of Contents
 Overview
+Transactions in databases ensure atomicity, consistency, isolation, and durability (ACID properties) for data manipulation.
+This database system is designed to maintain these properties while supporting key-value pairs in an in-memory environment.
+It allows users to perform operations within a transaction and commit or rollback changes accordingly.

 Usage
-Building and Running
+Running the Code
-Future Improvements
-Overview
-The database implemented here utilizes an in-memory data structure to store key-value pairs.
-It provides transactional support allowing changes made within a transaction to be committed or rolled back.

-Usage
-The InMemoryDB class provides the following functionalities:

-begin_transaction() - Starts a new transaction.
-put(key, value) - Inserts or updates a key-value pair within a transaction. get(key) - Retrieves the value associated with a key. commit() - Applies changes made within a transaction to the main state. rollback() - Aborts changes made within a transaction and reverts to the state before the transaction started.
+To run the code:

 Clone this repository.
-Navigate to the project directory.
-Compile the code using your preferred C++ compiler.
+Open your preferred C++ compiler or IDE.
+Compile the code.
 Execute the compiled binary.
-Example:
+Example using GCC compiler:

 bash
 Copy code
 g++ main.cpp -o main
 ./main
+Ensure any necessary dependencies or headers are accessible within your build environment.

+Future Improvements
+To evolve this project into an official assignment, several enhancements can be considered:

+Comprehensive Error Handling: Include detailed error messages for various scenarios to aid users and developers in understanding issues.
+Test Suite Implementation: Develop a robust test suite to cover different functionalities and edge cases, ensuring the database's reliability.
-Support for Multiple Data Types: Extend the database to support a wider range of data types.
+Expanded Functionality: Extend the database to handle more complex queries, support additional data types, or introduce more advanced transactional features.
-Concurrency Handling: Implement mechanisms to handle concurrent transactions.
-Persistence: Add functionality to persist the database state to disk.
-Error Handling: Enhance error messages and handling for different scenarios.
+Documentation & Comments: Enhance code documentation and comments to provide clarity on the implementation and logic behind different methods and functionalities.
+Performance Optimization: Explore ways to optimize the database for better efficiency, especially with larger datasets or high transactional loads.
+These modifications would make the assignment more comprehensive, user-friendly, and aligned with industry standards.

 Contributors
 Jamesline Jeudy - Main Contributor